-Little fish making a big difference
+Little fish make a big difference.

 Lake herring are a species of native freshwater fish that inhabit the open waters of the Great Lakes.
 These fish were once found in all of five of the lakes, but their populations were drastically reduced by overfishing, invasive species and a decline in water quality.